Skip to main content Go to Site Map

 Any additional trip fees are disclosed before the visit.

-Visiting tutors play a key role in the BA (Hons) Creative Technologies course, as they bring diverse perspectives and unique skill sets, enriching the learning experience and fostering a deeper understanding of the standards and expectations of the creative industries.
+Visiting tutors play a key role in the BA (Hons) Digital Technology (Design) course, as they bring diverse perspectives and unique skill sets, enriching the learning experience and fostering a deeper understanding of the standards and expectations of the creative industries.
 Industry professionals provide invaluable insights into the creative industry, sharing their expertise and experiences.
 They conduct workshops, lectures, and participate in critiquing your work, offering constructive feedback from both an education and industry perspective.
 Their presence can also offer you the opportunity to network and learn about potential career paths, industry trends, and professional practices.